mikke89/RmlUiDoc/pages/cpp_manual/building_with_cmake.md

 - [vcpkg](#vcpkg)

 ***Note***: FreeType 2.11.0 introduced an issue causing a crash on startup of some of the samples.
-Please avoid this version, see [this issue](https://gitlab.freedesktop.org/freetype/freetype/-/issues/1092) for details.
+Please avoid this version, see [this issue](https://gitlab.freedesktop.org/freetype/freetype/-/issues/1092) for details, which should be fixed since version 2.11.1.

 RmlUi is based around CMake for building.
 You'll first need to download CMake or install it via the package manager of your choice.
 CMake is not a build system itself: its purpose is to generates Makefiles, Xcode projects and Visual Studio projects, among other formats.